Our Unit: What students did…

 - Arrange obstacles such as cones, and students code the sphero to make it through the obstacles

-- Code the sphero to draw a number or letter
+- Code the sphero to draw a number, letter or shape

 - Place a hula hoop about 3 metres from the starting point of the sphero.
 Students code the sphero to go in the hoop.